 Another, more complicated way that intoxication manslaughter charges can be beaten is by utilizing Texas’ “Time of Driving” rules to establish reasonable doubt as to whether or not you were intoxicated at the time of the accident.
 In Texas, the prosecution is required to prove that you were actually intoxicated at the time of the accident in order to successfully convict you of intoxication manslaughter.
 The science used by the state to prove this is extremely faulty and can be effectively questioned in court.
 Mark would know since he used this approach to beat four counts of intoxication manslaughter in his biggest case ever.

 You can check out more about our intoxication manslaughter victories here:

 Charged With Intoxication Manslaughter?
 You Need Mark Thiessen on Your Side.

 Even one death as the result of drunk driving is too many, and we hope that all of our fans and followers make wise choices and abstain from drinking and driving.
-But if you or someone you know is being charged with intoxication manslaughter in Texas, you need to act and you need to act fast.
+But if you or someone you know is being charged with Houston intoxication manslaughter lawyer, you need to act and you need to act fast.

 Instead of asking “How many years do you get for intoxication manslaughter?” we encourage you to ask, who is the best-equipped lawyer to fight for my freedom?

 Mark Thiessen is a trial-tested Houston DWI attorney who has helped his clients successfully beat intoxication manslaughter charges using science, aggressive tactics, and a strong DWI expertise.
 He possesses the unique expertise necessary to defend those accused of intoxication manslaughter and vehicular manslaughter.